Security and Compliance at Holvi

-Holvi is a licenced Payment Service Provider operating under the supervision of the Finnish Financial Supervisory Authority (FIN-FSA).
+Holvi is a licenced Payment Service Provider operating under the supervision of the Finnish Financial Supervisory Authority (FIN-FSA) as well as the German Financial Supervisory Authority BaFin and Federal Ministry of Finance (“BMF”) (http://www.bundesfinanzministerium.de) (applicable to customers with DE accounts).
 Holvi is required to comply with customer identification and due diligence standards, which means that we must identify and know our customers.
 In addition to personal details of the customer, we must have sufficient information on the customer’s activities, financial position, banking practices and purpose for which the services are used.

 We also want to know our customers to be able to give them good advice and offer services best suited to their needs.
 However, some of the questions or required information are based on other reasons – as a Payment Institution, we are obligated and committed to preventing financial crime like money laundering, tax evasion and terrorism financing, as well as illegal activities such as fraud attempts, ID theft, human trafficking or drug dealing.
 Preventing money laundering is not only in Holvi’s best interest – when a customer provides his or her information, they are supporting our work against crime as well as our ability to provide quality services to society as a whole.

 Holvi is subject to applicable Finnish, EU and international anti-money laundering (AML) laws and regulations.
 Holvi seeks to make sure that any updates to relevant legislation and technical standards are followed and that our processes are also updated accordingly.
 Holvi has established adequate internal controls, procedures and guidelines, has appointed a reporting officer, and performs continuous staff training programs in order to comply with customer due diligence standards and AML requirements.